The Mendota Beacon

 The Mendota Beacon was a free, privately funded biweekly (and later, weekly) published newspaper in Madison, Wisconsin between 2005 and 2007.
 It was formed in 2004 as a conservative alternative to the left-of-center The Badger Herald, The Daily Cardinal, and The Madison Observer that are distributed throughout the UW–Madison campus and downtown area.
 The name came from the fact that the campus is on the shore of Lake Mendota.
 The newspaper's motto was "Shining the Light on What's Right."

 Funding

 The paper received its start-up capital from the conservative Leadership Institute, a 501(c)(3) non-profit organization located in Arlington, Virginia that teaches "political technology".
 Its first issue was on February 12, 2005.

-Editorial point of view

-Many of the op-eds run in the Beacon addressed the issue of being conservative in Madison, a city that has a history of being a liberal hotbed.

-The editorial writers also addressed issues of national and international concern.